fxu1024/fxu1024.github.io/docs/ds/cmlquotamgmt.md

 |2|root.default.medium.cml01.cml01|20|30GB|NEVER EXPIRES|ELASTIC|FIFO|true|false|false|false|false|createdby:cml|liftie-8wqkf202|cml01|

 - Log in to CML as user `admin` and check the user quota under Site Administration Page.
-    - Note: It's enabled by default after you have enabled the namespace level quota management.
+    - Note: It's enabled by default after you have enabled the workspace level quota management.
     - Note: Do not toggle off this default quota once you have enabled the quota management in cml.
     - Note: Do not edit the gpu resources on the user quota tab under site administration when the workspace is provisioned without any gpu resources gpu resources.
 We can edit the gpu resources if the workspace is provisioned with gpu resources.